-Premise ID numbers are required on entry forms when exhibiting cattle, swine, poultry, pigeons, sheep, goats and horses.
+Premise ID numbers must be entered in the FairEntry system when exhibiting cattle, swine, poultry, pigeons, sheep, goats and horses.
 Additional information about premise registration can be found at www.wiid.org.

-By submitting an entry form, any person entering exhibits agrees to abide by the rules and regulations relative to entries, exhibits, judging, payment or premiums and general conduct at the fair.
+By completing an electronic FairEntry, any person entering exhibits agrees to abide by the rules and regulations relative to entries, exhibits, judging, payment of premiums and general conduct at the fair.
 (Refer to Code of Conduct on page 5 of this fairbook.)